 Skip to content

-They made the decision to focus their retrofit on the main living area – a combined kitchen, dining room and living room where triple glazing has been installed.
-The Cosy Homes Oxfordshire team tailored their advice to help improve the energy efficiency of the home in a way that would work for them.
+They decided to focus their retrofit on the main living area – a combined kitchen, dining room, and living room where triple glazing has now been installed.
+The Cosy Homes Oxfordshire team tailored their advice to improve the home’s energy efficiency in a way that suited them.

-Eleanor and Chris are both concerned about the impact of climate change and felt a responsibility to reduce the carbon emissions from their home.
+Eleanor and Chris had long worried about the impact of climate change and felt a personal responsibility to reduce the carbon emissions of their 1930s East Oxford home.

-The couple had both recently retired and wanted to get started on the project now they had extra time and funds.
-With fuel bills on the rise, they invested in their property to make it cheaper to run in the future.
+The couple had both recently retired, giving them the time and funds to act.
+Rising fuel bills made the decision feel urgent, and they saw retrofit as an investment to make their home cheaper to run in the future.

-While upgrading insulation and draught proofing, they both understood they would need to improve ventilation and create good airflow to avoid issues related to dampness.
+While planning upgrades to insulation and draught-proofing, they knew they would also need to improve ventilation and create good airflow to avoid any potential dampness issues.

-Also, front doors with single-glazed glass panels were leaking heat, whereas those houses with an extra external front door performed much better at keeping the heat in.
+The front door, with its single-glazed glass panels, was another weak point.
+By comparison, neighbouring houses with an extra external front door showed much better heat retention.

 Bay windows on the estate were shown to be a source of leaking heat.

-They had 10cm of loft insulation alongside cavity wall insulation put in 12 years ago, paid for by a government grant.
-Since that time, they discovered the job wasn’t done competently and some of the cavity wall insulation had slumped.
+They had installed 10cm of loft insulation and cavity wall insulation 12 years before, using a government grant.
+However, they later discovered the work had not been done properly, and some of the cavity wall insulation had sagged, reducing its effectiveness.

-The home had double glazing in some areas, but it was beginning to fail with condensation appearing on the inside of windows, and some of the window frames were beginning to buckle.
+Although certain areas of the home already had double glazing, it was starting to fail.
+Condensation formed on the inside of panes, and some window frames had begun to buckle.

 They already had solar PV panels installed on the roof.